benchmarking-suite/benchsuite-docs/src/development.rst

 Milestone Release
 -----------------

+1. Check all the modules and the versions that will be included.
+Release modules if necessary

 1. In ``benchsuite-docs``, update the version in conf.py

 6. Commit the documentation on GitHub and create a tag.
 This will also create a new tag in readthedocs